-9.3 AvocadoParams
+9.2 AvocadoParams

+'''

 avocado.core.varianter.AvocadoParams

+'''

 Is a "database" of params present in every (instrumented) avocado test.
 It's produced during avocado.core. test.Test's \\\\\\ from a variant.
 It accepts a list of TreeNode objects; test name avocado.core.test.
-TestName (for logging purposes); list of default paths (Mux path) and the Test's default params.
+TestID (for logging purposes) and a list of default paths (Parameter Paths).

 In test it allows querying for data by using: